intermine/im-docs/docs/webapp/third-party-tools/gbrowse.rst

 You can link out to an external GBrowse instance.
 See here for an example: http://intermine.readthedocs.org/en/latest/webapp/report-page/report-displayers-examples/#gbrowse

-InterMine doesn't currently support running your own GBrowse instance.
+If you would like to host your own genome browser using InterMine data, see :doc:`/webapp/third-party-tools/jbrowse/`

 .. index:: GBrowse, genome browser, JBrowse, DAS